Sense and Sensibility

 January 2011

-Jane Austen liked nothing so much as to poke fun at convention, certainly in her novels, and in this one she takes aim at the then-current literary craze for all things sentimental.
+Jane Austen liked nothing so much as to poke fun at convention, and in her novels she does just that.
+In Sense and Sensibility, she takes aim at the then-current craze for all things sentimental.

-Novels in the late 18th- and early 19th-century featured characters of great sensibility.
-They wept, sighed and fainted—proof of their heightened sensitivity to intellectual and emotional stimuli around them.
-(Think the later Bronte's Heathcliff wandering the moors or, better yet in Bridget Jones's version, banging his head against a tree, shouting "Cathy, Cathy, Caaaaathy....!")
+Novels in the late 18th- and early 19th-century featured characters of delicate emotions, or sensibility.
+They wept, sighed, and fainted—proof of their heightened sensitivity to intellectual and emotional stimuli.
+(Think Heathcliff wandering the moors or, better yet, the Heathcliff of Bridget Jones who bangs his head against a tree, shouting "Cathy, Cathy, Caaaaathy....!")

 I don't want to insult you by reviewing the plot.
 Nonetheless, a quick sketch follows—mother and daughters are cast out of their home after the death of the mother's 2nd husband.
 Settling in a country cottage, the two sisters each fall in love, one tempestuously and one more rationally.
 The travails of their romances highlight the errors in the two young women's differing inclinations in life and love.
 In the end, both learn from their mistakes.